All that time in the kitchen during this pandemic has led to a nationwide shortage of Mason jars

 “There’s so many more people canning this year than have ever canned.
 We have seen a big upswing in new people trying to can,” said Nellie Oehler, the coordinator for Oregon’s statewide food preservation hotline, who added she’s been answering lots of calls from around the nation about the lack of supply.

-Marie Bregg, the owner of Mason Jar Merchant, a canning jar supplier, said she started seeing a huge increase in demand in the middle of August.
+Marie Bregg, the owner of Mason Jar Merchant, an online retailer, said she started seeing a huge increase in demand in the middle of August.

 “Our sales basically went up 600% that week and haven’t dropped since,” she said.